This post contains affiliate links.

 - You want the plant to produce seeds.

 - You want to attract bees to the garden (bees are your friends as they pollinate flowers).

 - You are still not sure.

 If you are going to remove the flowers, I recommend using clean, sharp pruning shears to avoid damaging the plant.
 I use and recommend these (link to Amazon).
-A full pruning of your rosemary can actually also be a really good idea.
-I have another article about why and how you should do that, which I recommend reading.

 If you are still not sure, then I recommend just letting your rosemary plant flower.
 Don’t do anything different than what you do when it is not flowering.
 Just keep taking some leaves whenever you need them, and you can even use the flowers for cooking if you want.
 They taste similar to the leaves but are milder.